PaulApivat/paulapivat/content/post/twitter_analytics/index.md

 ## Overview & Setup

-This post use various R libraries and functions to explore Twitter Analytics Data.
+This post uses various R libraries and functions to help you explore your Twitter Analytics Data.
 The first thing to do is download data from [analytics.twitter.com](https://analytics.twitter.com/).
 The assumption here is that you're already a Twitter user and have been using for at least 6 months.

-Once there, you'll click on the `Tweets` tab, which should bring you to your Tweet activity with the option to Export data:
+Once there, you'll click on the `Tweets` tab, which should bring you to your Tweet activity with the option to **Export data**:

 ![twitter_analytics](./twitter_analytics.png)

-Once you click on `Export data`, you'll have choose "By day", which provides your impressions and engagements metrics for everyday (you'll also select the time period, in the drop down menu right next to Export data - the default is "Last 28 Days").
+Once you click on **Export data**, you'll choose "By day", which provides your impressions and engagements metrics for everyday (you'll also select the time period, in the drop down menu right next to Export data - the default is "Last 28 Days").

+**Note**: The other option is to choose "By Tweet" and that will download the text of each Tweet along with associated metrics.
+We could potentially do fun text analysis with this, but we'll save that for another post.

-For this post, I downloaded *all available* data, which goes five months back.
+For this post, I downloaded all *available* data, which goes five months back.

-After downloading, you'll want to **read** in the data and, in our case, **combine** all five monthly data into one data frame, we'll use the `readr` package and `read_csv()` function contained in `tidyverse`.
-Then we'll use `rbind()` to combine five separate data frames by rows:
+After downloading, you'll want to **read** in the data and, in our case, **combine** all five months into one data frame, we'll use the `readr` package and `read_csv()` function contained in `tidyverse`.
+Then we'll use `rbind()` to combine five data frames by rows:

 ```
 library(tidyverse)